zeeev/wham/README.md

 ====

+The info field is comprised of 4 key value pairs.

 #### LRT:

   This is the likelihood ratio test statistic quantifying the difference in allele frequencies between the cases and controls.